Pandalene/github-slideshow/_posts/0000-01-02-Pandalene.md

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Pandalene's slide!"
 ---
 Your text
 This is Pandalene's slide